Obtaining Smoothly Navigable Approximation Sets in Bi-Objective Multi-Modal Optimization: Multi Modal-Bézier Evolutionary Algorithm

 \section{Multi Modal-Bézier Evolutionary Algorithm}

-In this section the Multi-Modal Bézier Evolutionary Algorithm, abbreviated as MM-BezEA, is described.
-It has been created through the combination and modification of techniques described in the previous sections.
+In this section MM-BezEA is described.
+MM-BezEA is comprised of a combination and modification of techniques described in the previous sections.
 The most notable of the modifications are the adjustments implemented in HVC in order to apply it to Bézier curve parameterizations, as well as the initialization of approximation sets within niches.